-What does Bankrate’s Roth IRA calculator tell us?
-It tells us that if we contribute yearly to a Roth IRA based on the above assumptions, our money could be worth over $550,000 at age 65.
+What does Bankrate’s Roth contribution calculator tell us?
+It tells us that if we contribute yearly based on the above assumptions, the Roth IRA projection would be that our money could be worth over $550,000 at age 65.
 That’s the power of compounding.

 And that it generates a tax savings of close to $140,000.
-That’s the power of a Roth.
+That’s the power of a Roth IRA.

 But wait, this calculator did not really help us determine if we are eligible for a Roth!
 Let’s go to the next one.

 It’s asked me a bunch of questions.
 But this time, it also asked me about my gross income.
 I inputted $130,000.
 And it gave me this:

 According to this calculator, given a gross salary of $130,000, I can only contribute $2,800 to a Roth IRA.
 This is what we are looking for!
 It’s below the maximum possible contribution of $6,000 in 2020 because the 130k salary is already in the phase-out range.

 (Spoiler Alert: After double-checking, Nerdwallet’s results are not accurate!!)